OpenEvalProject/evals/manuscripts/elife-94973/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01vjw4z39 Department of Gastroenterology, Guangdong Provincial People's Hospital (Guangdong Academy of Medical Sciences), Southern Medical University Guangzhou China
+1. Department of Gastroenterology, Guangdong Provincial People's Hospital (Guangdong Academy of Medical Sciences), Southern Medical University Guangzhou China ([ROR:01vjw4z39](https://ror.org/01vjw4z39))
-2. https://ror.org/01vjw4z39 The Second School of Clinical Medicine, Southern Medical University Guangzhou China
+2. The Second School of Clinical Medicine, Southern Medical University Guangzhou China ([ROR:01vjw4z39](https://ror.org/01vjw4z39))
-3. https://ror.org/02gxych78 Shantou University Medical College Guangdong China
+3. Shantou University Medical College Guangdong China ([ROR:02gxych78](https://ror.org/02gxych78))
-4. https://ror.org/0530pts50 School of Medicine, South China University of Technology Guangzhou China
+4. School of Medicine, South China University of Technology Guangzhou China ([ROR:0530pts50](https://ror.org/0530pts50))
-5. https://ror.org/0432p8t34 Guangdong Cardiovascular Institute, Guangdong Provincial People's Hospital, Guangdong Academy of Medical Sciences Guangzhou China
+5. Guangdong Cardiovascular Institute, Guangdong Provincial People's Hospital, Guangdong Academy of Medical Sciences Guangzhou China ([ROR:0432p8t34](https://ror.org/0432p8t34))
-6. https://ror.org/046rm7j60 David Geffen School of Medicine, University of California Los Angeles Los Angeles United States
+6. David Geffen School of Medicine, University of California Los Angeles Los Angeles United States ([ROR:046rm7j60](https://ror.org/046rm7j60))
-7. https://ror.org/05xcarb80 Sepulveda Ambulatory Care Center, Veterans Affairs Greater Los Angeles Healthcare System North Hills United States
+7. Sepulveda Ambulatory Care Center, Veterans Affairs Greater Los Angeles Healthcare System North Hills United States ([ROR:05xcarb80](https://ror.org/05xcarb80))
-8. https://ror.org/01vjw4z39 Department of Biostatistics, School of Public Health, Southern Medical University Guangzhou China
+8. Department of Biostatistics, School of Public Health, Southern Medical University Guangzhou China ([ROR:01vjw4z39](https://ror.org/01vjw4z39))

 † Corresponding author

 ## Abstract

-Adverse effects of proton pump inhibitors (PPIs) have raised wide concerns.
+Background:Adverse effects of proton pump inhibitors (PPIs) have raised wide concerns.
 The association of PPIs with influenza is unexplored, while that with pneumonia or COVID-19 remains controversial.
-Our study aims to evaluate whether PPI use increases the risks of these respiratory infections.
-The current study included 160,923 eligible participants at baseline who completed questionnaires on medication use, which included PPI or histamine-2 receptor antagonist (H2RA), from the UK Biobank.
-Cox proportional hazards regression and propensity score-matching analyses were used to estimate the hazard ratios (HRs) and 95% confidence intervals (CIs).
-Comparisons with H2RA users were tested.
+Our study aims to evaluate whether PPI use increases the risks of these respiratory infections.Methods:The current study included 160,923 eligible participants at baseline who completed questionnaires on medication use, which included PPI or histamine-2 receptor antagonist (H2RA), from the UK Biobank.
+Cox proportional hazards regression and propensity score-matching analyses were used to estimate the hazard ratios (HRs) and 95% confidence intervals (CIs).Results:Comparisons with H2RA users were tested.
 PPI use was associated with increased risks of developing influenza (HR 1.32, 95% CI 1.12–1.56) and pneumonia (hazard ratio [HR] 1.42, 95% confidence interval [CI] 1.26–1.59).
 In contrast, the risk of COVID-19 infection was not significant with regular PPI use (HR 1.08, 95% CI 0.99–1.17), while the risks of severe COVID-19 (HR 1.19.
 95% CI 1.11–1.27) and mortality (HR 1.37.
 95% CI 1.29–1.46) were increased.
-However, when compared with H2RA users, PPI users were associated with a higher risk of influenza (HR 1.74, 95% CI 1.19–2.54), but the risks with pneumonia or COVID-19-related outcomes were not evident.
-PPI users are associated with increased risks of influenza, pneumonia, as well as COVID-19 severity and mortality compared to non-users, while the effects on pneumonia or COVID-19-related outcomes under PPI use were attenuated when compared to the use of H2RAs.
-Appropriate use of PPIs based on comprehensive evaluation is required.
-This work is supported by the National Natural Science Foundation of China (82171698, 82170561, 81300279, 81741067, 82100238), the Program for High-level Foreign Expert Introduction of China (G2022030047L), the Natural Science Foundation for Distinguished Young Scholars of Guangdong Province (2021B1515020003), the Guangdong Basic and Applied Basic Research Foundation (2022A1515012081), the Foreign Distinguished Teacher Program of Guangdong Science and Technology Department (KD0120220129), the Climbing Program of Introduced Talents and High-level Hospital Construction Project of Guangdong Provincial People’s Hospital (DFJH201923, DFJH201803, KJ012019099, KJ012021143, KY012021183), and in part by VA Clinical Merit and ASGE clinical research funds (FWL).
+However, when compared with H2RA users, PPI users were associated with a higher risk of influenza (HR 1.74, 95% CI 1.19–2.54), but the risks with pneumonia or COVID-19-related outcomes were not evident.Conclusions:PPI users are associated with increased risks of influenza, pneumonia, as well as COVID-19 severity and mortality compared to non-users, while the effects on pneumonia or COVID-19-related outcomes under PPI use were attenuated when compared to the use of H2RAs.
+Appropriate use of PPIs based on comprehensive evaluation is required.Funding:This work is supported by the National Natural Science Foundation of China (82171698, 82170561, 81300279, 81741067, 82100238), the Program for High-level Foreign Expert Introduction of China (G2022030047L), the Natural Science Foundation for Distinguished Young Scholars of Guangdong Province (2021B1515020003), the Guangdong Basic and Applied Basic Research Foundation (2022A1515012081), the Foreign Distinguished Teacher Program of Guangdong Science and Technology Department (KD0120220129), the Climbing Program of Introduced Talents and High-level Hospital Construction Project of Guangdong Provincial People’s Hospital (DFJH201923, DFJH201803, KJ012019099, KJ012021143, KY012021183), and in part by VA Clinical Merit and ASGE clinical research funds (FWL).

 ## Introduction